 We proved it through our early work on the importance of the social determinants of health, our ongoing work on the effects of the environment on child development, and the ground-breaking work on artificial intelligence that we enabled through our early support for Geoff Hinton, Yoshua Bengio, Yann LeCun, and other researchers who are at the forefront of the AI revolution.

-Today, about 400 fellows from 20 countries are associated with one of CIFAR's 12 global research programs.
-Our new CIFAR Azrieli Global Scholars Program is helping to nurture the careers of the next generation of research leaders from around the world.
-And we now lead Canada’s $125 million Pan-Canadian Artificial Intelligence Strategy.
+Today, the CIFAR Society includes 19 Nobel laureates, as well as 400 researchers in 22 countries associated with one of CIFAR's 12 global research programs.
+Our CIFAR Azrieli Global Scholars Program is helping to nurture the careers of the next generation of research leaders from around the world.
+And in 2017, we assumed leadership of Canada’s $125 million CIFAR Pan-Canadian Artificial Intelligence (AI) Strategy.

 Over the last five years, we developed and implemented a refreshed vision for CIFAR, one that builds on our legacy while responding to the changes and opportunities of today’s world.
 Now we have implemented a plan that will continue that transformation.
 The new CIFAR strategic plan, “Advancing Excellence, Increasing Impact,” lays out a clear description of CIFAR’s values, goals and activities for the next five years.
 I believe the plan is both ambitious and realistic, and it will guide us in making strategic decisions and help make us more effective in the important work we do.